How are you using GeoTime?

 The recommended system specifications for GeoTime depend greatly on the type of work being done.
 Some tasks may require higher-performance hardware in order to ensure the best GeoTime experience.

 GeoTime produces an interactive 3D picture of your data.
-To allow users to interact with the picture, GeoTime must keep all of that data in memory.
-Each time the “picture” is moved or changed, GeoTime has to redraw it.
-As the amount of displayed data increases, the more computing resources are needed to quickly redraw the picture every time it is changed.
-Because of this, a machine that meets the minimum requirements cannot support the resource demands caused by larger workloads.
-It is possible in some cases to reach a practical performance limit where GeoTime stops responding to commands in a reasonable time-frame.
+To allow you to interact with the picture, GeoTime must keep all of that data in memory.
+As the amount of data increases, GeoTime needs more computing resources to quickly redraw the picture every time it is changed.
+A computer that meets only the minimum requirements cannot support the demands caused by larger workloads.

 Consider how your organization intends to use GeoTime.
 A computer that is intended to run only office applications and Internet browsers may have difficulty using GeoTime with larger data sets.